 Take a look at the image below:

-What is wrong about that image?
-The landscape is properly exposed and has many details but the sky is completely white.
-There’s no information there and it’s clipping the histogram.
+The landscape is properly exposed and has many details but the sky is completely white and contains no information.
+It’s clipping the histogram.

-You might think that this is easy to fix using Lightroom but when elements are as blown out as they are in this image, they’re impossible to recover.
+You might think it’s easy to fix this using Lightroom or another RAW editor but when elements are as blown out as they are in this image, they’re impossible to recover.
 Here’s what happens when I lower the exposure, decrease the highlights and increase the shadows to bring back some light in the foreground:

 To overcome this obstacle, you need to take a second exposure that is darker than the first.
-You might need to take more than two images, depending on how great the Dynamic Range in the scene is.
+You might need to take more than two images, depending on how great the dynamic range is.
 I recommend bracketing in intervals of 1 stop in the shutter speed.

 For this particular image I needed a total of four images in order to properly expose for both the brightest highlights and darkest shadows.
 This is the fourth, and darkest, shot: